Monday, January 26, 2026

 ix.
 Business Law (Basic level).

-4. Law Stream should be added having the following subjects :
+4. Law & Security Stream should be added having the following subjects :

 i.
 Sociology & Psychology